maxpou/maxpou.fr/content/posts/2017/2017-03-13-no-more-loop-in-js/2017-03-13-no-more-loop-in-js.md

 ## Embrace the power of ES6 (or es2015)

-First of all, [it is recommended](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75#.vr0mzbszd) to drop the `var` keyword in favor of `const`.
+First of all, [it is recommended](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75#.vr0mzbszd) to drop the `var` keyword in favour of `const`.
-Then, if you think that anonymous function reduce visibility and are redundant, I've a good new!
+Then, if you think that anonymous function reduces visibility and are redundant, I've got good news!
 ES6 bring something call [Arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions), a shortness way to write functions.

 ```js
 const squadAlphaStr = heroes